flatironinstitute/finufft/docs/devnotes.rst

 * If you change any of the doc sources, which includes any of the above four items, the easiest way to regenerate everything needed is via ``make docs``.
 See ``makefile`` for what's going on here.
 Also, do not edit files ``docs/*.doc`` since these are machine-generated; your changes will be overwritten.
 Instead edit files ``*.docsrc`` once you have understood how the bash scripts act on them.

-* For testing and performance measuring routines see ``test/REAME`` and ``perftest/README``.
+* For testing and performance measuring routines see ``test/README`` and ``perftest/README``.
 We need more of the latter, eg, something making performance graphs that enable rapid eyeball comparison of various settings/machines.

 * **Installing MWrap**.
-This is needed to rebuild the matlab/octave interfaces.
+This is needed only to rebuild the matlab/octave interfaces.
   `MWrap <https://github.com/zgimbutas/mwrap>`_
   is a very useful MEX interface generator by Dave Bindel, now maintained and expanded by Zydrunas Gimbutas.